Your Cart

 Protein content: A 3-ounce (85-gram) serving of cooked chicken (such as breast or thigh meat) typically provides around 25–30 grams of protein.

-4. Salmon and Sardines
+4. Salmon and sardines

 Fish like salmon and sardines are not only rich in protein but also contain omega-3 fatty acids, which are beneficial for heart and cognitive health support.
 Salmon is also a good source of vitamin D and some antioxidants.